 - Use the IDE built-in auto-completion, which suggests table names, arguments, and column names as you type.
 This saves time and reduces the likelihood of typos or errors in your code.

-- The code formatting tools allow you to standardize your SQL code with ease.
-Use this to clean up your code and make it more consistent.
+- The code formatting and linting tools allow you to standardize and fix your SQL code with ease.

 - The IDE has a range of navigation tools, making it easy to move around your code with ease.
 You can quickly jump to specific lines of code, find and replace text, and navigate between different files in your project.